-What You Need to Know About Essential Amino Acids and a Vegetarian Diet
+What You Need to Know About Essential Amino Acids and a Plant-Based Diet

-If a food has all the essential amino acids, it’s considered a complete protein source.
-Animal sources are complete protein sources, but most plant foods are not.
+If a protein has all the essential amino acids, it’s considered a complete protein source.
+Animal sources are complete sources, but most plant foods are not.
 Quinoa, soy, and chia seeds are the exceptions.

 Collagen is a fibrous protein that makes up bones, cartilage, and other connective tissues, including the skin and tendons.

-Amino acids also play a role in maintaining a healthy metabolism, which is important as you age.
+Amino acids also play a role in maintaining a healthy metabolism, which is even more important as you age.

 If you’re deficient, symptoms could include confusion, low energy, depression, fuzzy thinking, memory problems, and a decreased appetite.